PrathamMJain147/Automated-Attendance-Using-Facial-Recognition/README.md

      conda create -n sams python=3.6

- ### On Linux or Mac:
-     python3 -m venv venv

 ##### iv) After creating a virtual environment in a working directory, you need to activate the virtual environment:

  ### On Windows:

-    On Visual Studio Code:

-       venv\Scripts\activate

  #### Recommended
    On Anaconda Prompt (Windows):